Parven05/AI-Carbon-Predictor/README.md

 # Disclaimer

 This project might not have precise data on model performance and accuracy, but it can give a general overview of machine learning models using Orange and some Python libraries.

+# Dependencies

+You must have Python installed and the following libraries:

+- orange3
+- scikit-learn
+- pyqt5
+- matplotlib
+- pandas